JamieBort/Learning-Directory/Java/Courses/SpringBoot/SpringBootQuickStart/README.md

 ---
 ## Status
 Watched videos 1-31.
-Generated a new project based on the instrutions from `Spring Boot Quick Start 27 - Adding Spring Data JPA`.
+Generated a new project based on the instructions from `Spring Boot Quick Start 27 - Adding Spring Data JPA`.
 This will be used to follow the tutorial from the begging.

+[Spring Boot Quick Start](https://github.com/JamieBort/LearningDirectory/tree/master/Java/Courses/SpringBoot/SpringBootQuickStart) directory in the LearningDirectory GitHub repo.
+Done.
+However need to study some more to understand better.

 ---
 ## To Do